 Growth, Development and Employment

-A discussion on growth should begin from the definition of growth.
+A discussion on growth should begin with the definition of growth.
 Growth in economic terms corresponds to the increase in GDP (national income).
 [GDP is the money value of goods and services produced in an economy.
 So, in layman’s terms, growth means more money.
 Wow! that’s simple, right?]
 So how can a country grow, or increase its national income?

 The above question cannot be solved with a one-word answer.
 Had that been the case, our Honorable finance ministers would have been always enjoying a pleasure tenure.
 A country cannot increase its national income by printing currencies or borrowing money from abroad.